YurikoU/News_app/README.md

 2) On the next page, you'll see the entire article you selected.
 3) To go back to the news search page, simply click the "Back to article list."

+# Caution
+It is highly recommended to use this application with the stable and powerful internet as this application will search the real news on the internet.
+Otherwise, it may seem to show a blank page or take time to load, even if you click the "View this article" button on the news search page.

 # References
 ### API